Astrid-sudo/FlipCam/README.md

 ## Test Plan

 ### Overview
-FlipCam's test suite is designed to ensure the reliability and functionality of the app's core features.
+FlipCam's test suite ensures the reliability and functionality of the app's core features.
 The tests are organized into two main test suites that cover the essential components of the application.

 ### Test Structure